FeatureSketch Research Notes¶

 Calling score(features) and then update(features) through the public API

-minimal API: score remains purely non-mutating, and update remains a
+for the minimal API: score remains purely non-mutating, and update remains a

 Adaptation and shrink handling¶